osstech-jp/mailman/src/mailman/handlers/docs/arc_sign.rst

 The value of the above p= tag should be the public key from your pair.

-Enabling signing will result in the addition of three ARC header fields to the outgoing email, which will be evaluated by the reciever.
+Enabling signing will result in the addition of three ARC header fields to the outgoing email, which will be evaluated by the receiver.